Type of Project:

 As a regular player of action RPGs, I felt this was a good opportunity to redesign the game's UI and propose a better, more intuitive approach to the user interface, while giving it a makeover with an aesthetically pleasing art style that fits the game's theme and direction.

-Redesigning the UI for a whole game would be an enormous feat, one that is not viable in this case.
-Therefore, for this project, I prioritized the main screens related mostly to single-player gameplay.
-The title screen and other menus were left out.
+Redesigning the UI for a whole game would be an enormous feat, and completely out of scope for this project.
+Therefore, I prioritized the main screens related to single-player gameplay.
+The title screen and other menus were left out for the time being.

 Identifying Issues

-The first steps I needed to take in this project were to list down the steps and tasks I needed to accomplish, create a schedule based on that, and, most importantly, identify the issues I wanted to address.
+The first steps I needed to take in this project were to list down the tasks that needed to be tackled, then create a schedule based.
+For that, I needed to identify the issues I wanted to address.
+I played a couple of sessions of Atlyss to observe and write down what I wanted to address.

 Here are a few of the issues I identified:

-- Design Inconsistencies (multiple typefaces being used, buttons that look like other static elements, etc.)
+- Design Inconsistencies (multiple typefaces being used, buttons that don't look like buttons, etc.)

 -

-- Critical elements are too close to the edges of the screen, far from the focal area of the gameplay (center of the screen).
+- Critical elements are too close to the edges of the screen, far from the focal area of the gameplay (quick slots with important items are too far from the focus area on the screen to be easily checked during combat).

 - Unnecessary information cluttering the screen (we don't need to see how many items we have in our inventory at all times).